-Twin Lakes Trail is a 13.7 mile moderately trafficked out and back trail located near Sequoia National Park, CA that offers scenic views and is rated as difficult.
+Twin Lakes Trail is a 13.7 mile moderately trafficked out and back trail located near Sequoia National Park, California that offers scenic views and is rated as difficult.
 The trail is primarily used for hiking, camping, horses, and backpacking and is accessible from May until November.
 Horses are also able to use this trail.

 Directions from Big Stump Entrance: Follow Highway 180 northward 1.5 miles to Generals Highway.
 Turn right on Generals Highway and follow it 25 miles to the turn for Lodgepole Campground.
 Turn left and travel .75 miles to the campground.
 Park in the lot near the Log Bridge.
 Cross the log bridge and look for the trailhead sign.